All About The Water Cycle - How Does It Work?

 Factors that Affect Evaporation

-- Air pressure likewise influences evaporation.
-Whenever the air pressure is high on the surface of a waterway, at that point, the water won't evaporate efficiently.
-The pressure pushing down on the water makes it hard to escape into the air as vapor.
+• Air pressure likewise influences evaporation.
+When air pressure is high at the surface of a waterway, the water there won't evaporate efficiently.
+The pressure pushing down on the water makes it difficult for the water to escape into the air as vapor.
 Storms are regularly high-pressure systems that avoid evaporation.

-- Temperature influences how rapidly evaporation happens.
-Boiling heated water will evaporate rapidly as steam.
+• Temperature influences how rapidly evaporation happens.
+Boiling water will evaporate rapidly as steam.

 Do plants sweat?

 Sort of.
 People perspire (sweat), and plants transpire.
 Transpiration is the process by which plants lose water from their leaves.
-Transpiration provides evaporation, somewhat of a turn in recovering the water vapor into the air.
+Transpiration provides evaporation, somewhat of a return of water vapor to the air.

 Transpiration